Team Lead Vs Manager

 A team lead and a manager are both important roles within an organization, but they have distinct responsibilities and functions.

-A team lead is responsible for leading and directing a team of individuals, while a manager oversees the of multiple teams and departments.
+A team lead is responsible for leading and directing a team of individuals, while a manager oversees the work of multiple teams and departments.

 Despite their differences, team leads and managers play a crucial role in the success of an organization by ensuring that projects get completed on time and team members are motivated and productive.